UNDERGRADUATE WITHDRAWAL FROM THE UNIVERSITY

 · Medical Withdrawals within the deadline – Students must complete withdrawal form, meet with an advisor from the AAC, and prepare request for medical withdrawal with supporting medical information.
 The Director of the AAC will inform the student in writing regarding the request for a medical withdrawal, including steps for readmission.

 · Late Withdrawals – Students must complete withdrawal form, meet with an advisor from the AAC, and prepare request for late withdrawal.
-Student Resolution Specialist will inform student in writing regarding request for late withdrawal.
-Students can appeal the decision in writing to a committee comprised of the Associate Provost for Student Academic Achievement and the Associate Vice President of Student Affairs and Dean of Students.
-Students can file this request with the Associate Provost for Student Academic Achievement.
+Assistant Administrative Dean of Academic Affairs will inform student in writing regarding request for late withdrawal.
+Students can appeal the decision in writing to a committee comprised of the Dean of Undergraduate Studies or designee and the Associate Vice President of Student Affairs and Dean of Students or designee.

 · Late Medical Withdrawals– Students must complete withdrawal form, meet with an advisor from the AAC, and prepare request for late withdrawal with supporting medical documentation.
-Student Resolution Specialist will inform student in writing regarding request for late medical withdrawal.
-Students can appeal the decision in writing to a committee comprised of the Associate Provost for Student Academic Achievement and the Associate Vice President of Student Affairs and Dean of Students.
-Students can file this request with the Associate Provost for Student Academic Achievement.
+The Assistant Administrative Dean of Academic Affairs will inform student in writing regarding request for late medical withdrawal.
+Students can appeal the decision in writing to a committee comprised of the Dean of Undergraduate Studies pr designee and the Associate Vice President and Dean of Students or designee.

 III.
 Interim Involuntary Withdrawal and Involuntary Withdrawal